In the golden ages of broadcast and print mass communication, the operating principle was: one

 What both scenarios have in common is; content is king.
 The reporter / videographer / blogger / podcaster / anchorwoman / citizen journalist must understand why an event is important and communicate it clearly.
 In the new world of multi-comm, however, the idea must be clear in many different media, – print, screen text, video, audio, animation, graphic – at the same time.
 It’s not the end of print, television and radio.
 It’s the next logical step.
 And the world needs people who can communicate clearly now more than ever.

-The small classroom size is another beneficial factor in choosing the University of St. Francis to obtain a mass communications degree.
+The small classroom size is another beneficial factor in choosing the University of St. Francis to obtain a communication & media arts degree.
 Professors know each student by their first name.
 This makes approaching them if you have a question less intimidating.
 Every professor in the department will go out of their way to help a student, as long as they ask.
 This is because they know you and how much of a hard worker you are and want to see you succeed.
 They care about what happens to you after college, which may not be the case at a larger school.

 The Joliet area is full of companies that frequently take interns from USF.
 Our professors have connections with people in these companies.
 Employers take comfort in knowing the quality of education students have been given, before beginning work for their company.
 An internship is a great way to see what is expected of you in your career field.
 Having an internship to enhance your portfolio and your resume is an irreplaceable asset in finding a job after graduation.
 Internships are a great way to apply the principles you learn in the classroom and appreciate the education you are receiving more.

-There are four main mass communication professors at USF.
+There are four main communication & media arts professors at USF.
 All of them are enthusiastic about sharing the knowledge and wisdom they have gained throughout the years working in the mass communications industry.
 Professor Terrie Rosner is our computer graphics professor and helps us prepare a good portfolio.
 Professor Richard Lorenc teaches the television broadcasting classes.
 Dr. Scott Marshall teaches the radio broadcasting classes, as well as ethics and law of mass communications.
 Professor Brien McHugh is in charge of the public relations, newspaper and writing across the media classes.
 Their real life examples really enhance the classroom experience.